Privacy issues to consider when publishing school/student information

 This information assists schools to manage privacy considerations for the publication of student achievement and school performance data.

 Privacy and interpretation of data

 indirect disclosure.
-This can occur where data are reported for all students in a group, as well as for a large subset of this group leaving only a small subset not reported.
+This can occur where data reported for all students in a group, as well as for a large subset of this group leaves only a small subset not reported.

 School principals may decide that it is not possible to report certain data publicly in ways that maintain student privacy or minimise misinterpretation of performance.
-Where a decision is made not to report specific data for these reasons, a narrative or descriptive comment on student achievement or school performance would meet the requirements of the Annual Reporting Policy checklist.
+Where the decision is not to report specific data for these reasons, a narrative or descriptive comment on student achievement or school performance would meet the requirements of the Annual Reporting Policy (PDF, 177KB) checklist.
 To maintain the privacy of individual students when entering data to each school's pre-populated templates, data is withheld where appropriate and a notation made below the dataset (DW = Data withheld to ensure confidentiality).